baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Label.md

 | `Lines>0` `AutoFit=AutoFit.Width` | Scale the height of the `Label` and the font size of the text until it all fits within `Lines` lines, limiting the font size between `FontSize` and `MinFontSize`.
 If limited to `MinFontSize`, apply the `LineBreakMode` truncation. | ![ImposedWidthWidth](images/Label/ImposedWidthWidth.gif) |
 | `Lines>0` `Fit=LabelFit.Lines` | Scale the height of the `Label` so that it is as tall as `Lines` lines at `FontSiz`e.
 If the text cannot fit within `Lines` lines, apply the `LineBreakMode` truncation. | ![ImposedWidthLines](images/Label/ImposedWidthLines.gif) |

-## HTML Markup: How it works
+## How does Forms9Patch HTML Markup work

 Both iOS and Android have some HTML markup capability, natively.
 However, the philosophy behind Forms9Patch is to avoid native if there is a NetStandard approach that is easier and just as fast.
 Forms9Patch does this by avoiding the use of intermediate classes and, instead, allows you to pass HTML directly to its `Label`, `Segment`, and `Button` elements by way of the `HtmlText` property.
 Also, `HtmlText` property supports a larger range of formatting than Xamarin provides via the `Span` element.
-Additionaly, `HtmlText` integrates Forms9Patch's Embedded Resource Custom Font support into its HTML markup to give you the power to easily apply custom fonts on a granular level.
+Additionally, `HtmlText` integrates Forms9Patch's Embedded Resource Custom Font support into its HTML markup to give you the power to easily apply custom fonts on a granular level.

 ### Supported Tags

 - `<a>` Anchor (Action), formatted as a hyperlink.
 The text surrounded by this tag will look like a hyperlink.
 When this text is tapped on, it will trigger Label's event `EventHandler<ActionTagEventArgs>> ActionTagTapped` event.
 The `ActionTagTapped` event will pass object sender (the `Label` element) and `ActionTagEventArgs` e (with, you guessed it, two parameters: `Id` and `Href`).
 Attributes:
   - `id` a first string to identify the action
   - `href` a second string to further identify the action
 - `<big>` Big
 - `<b>` Bold
 - `<del>` Delete
 - `<den>` Denominator
-- `<em>` Emphesis
+- `<em>` Emphasis
 - `<font>` Font.
 Attributes:
   - `face`: font family (supports native, "Monospace", "San-serif", "Serif", and Embedded Resource custom fonts)
-   - `size`: font size (in "px", "em", and "%" units, HTML 1-7 unitless, HTML relative, and HTML named sizes )
+  - `size`: font size (in "px", "em", and "%" units, HTML 1-7 unit-less, HTML relative, and HTML named sizes )
-   - `color`: font color (in rgb, rgba, hex, and HTML named colors)
+  - `color`: font color (in RGB, RGBA, HEX, and HTML named colors)
 - `<ins>` Insert
 - `<i>` Italic
 - `<num>` Numerator
-- `<pre>` Prefomatted (Monospace font with white space preserved)
+- `<pre>` Preformatted (Mono-space font with white space preserved)
-- `<s>` Stikethrough
+- `<s>` Strike-through
 - `<small>` Small
-- `<strike>` Strikethrough
+- `<strike>` Strike-through
 - `<strong>` Strong
 - `<sub>` Subscript
 - `<sup>` Superscript